 Should your candidate need to dispute any portion of their report, your partner should support you with guidance on pre- and adverse- action steps and be responsive to the candidate to ensure a quick resolution.
 After all, you have positions to fill and candidates that want to work.
 Both of you should not be made to wait on a screening provider with an unclear, unorganized dispute process.

 In the end, good communication between you/your screening partner and your candidates comes down to respect.
 Many times, we tend to focus solely on the employer, but ultimately, our customer is the candidate.
 Screening companies need strict protocols in place that are fully understood by all members of their organization on how to effectively communicate with candidates.
-They may be job applicants, current employees seeking a promotion, or volunteers that are relying on the background check results to paint an accurate picture to those making these important decisions.
+They may be job candidates, current employees seeking a promotion, or volunteers that are relying on the background check results to paint an accurate picture to those making these important decisions.
 Their concerns should be listened to and addressed as quickly as possible.
 Communication to candidates during the screening process is vital and holds us accountable for each and every background check we conduct.

 Communication is a seemingly simple task that is often overlooked, misunderstood, or minimized.
 Take some time to think about how and when you, your screening partner, and your candidates are interacting and how communication can be enhanced and improved.
 You may find the solutions to issues that you’ve been missing all along.
 This is for the record.